 Attendance is worth 45 points.
 Each class period missed for an unexcused absence, will result in a 5 point deduction per class from the final Attendance grade.
 I must be notified before class if you must miss and you must provide documentation for an absence to be excused (such as a doctor's note, jury summons etc.).
-Students who are more than 10 minutes late to class, play on their phones during class when not part of an activity, disturb others with electronics or talking will not receive attendance points for that day.
+Students who are late to class will not receive attendance points for that day.
+Not adhering to the Guidelines for Teams Meeting requirements (PDF attached in Teams Files), will result in the same deduction of points (5) as being absent for the day.